paulmj7/hermes/README.md

 First, customize the config.json file in the src folder to serve your root volumes, as well as change the port if necessary.

-To run Hermes
+To run Hermes, either build from the Docker file or =>
 ```bash
 cd src
 go run .
 ```

-For production use, don't forget to portfoward the webserver properly.

 ## Usage